How we got here. What happens next.

 Consultation opens

 Westmorland and Furness Council opens its twelve-week public consultation on the future of Grisedale Croft.
+The opening was delayed from the start of May.

 Public statement issued